 Look under doorways.
 Exterior door thresholds should be sealed so that mice and insects cannot enter.
 If you can see light underneath your exterior door, this is a potential point of entry.
 Your garage door should also be sealed.
-Identify all potential weaknesses in your home and make a list of issues to address.
+One of the first steps to prepare your home is to identify all potential weaknesses and make a list of issues to address.

 Caulk, Seal, Weatherstrip

 Caulking, sealing and weatherstripping is a great way to save energy and also a good way to prevent winter pests from entering your home.
 Use caulk to seal all cracks around doorways and windows.
 If the caulk from previous years is now cracked or compromised, remove the caulk and insert new.

 Replace the rubber U-shaped gasket under your garage door if it is cracked or if there are gaps between the garage door and the garage floor.
 Replacing this gasket is relatively easy: simply open the door partway, slide the old gasket out through the side of the door, then insert the new gasket through the side of the door.

 Weatherstripping needs to be re-done every few years, so if your home’s weatherstripping is more than two years old, replace it with new foam strips to seal cracks around windows and doors.